 - Educate young people on good citizenship as part of their social and civic responsibility.

-- Provide opportunities for students to identify how they can play a positive role in protecting society, being aware of the role of Crime Stoppers in this process.
+- Provide opportunities for students to identify how they can play a positive role in protecting society, being aware of the role of Crime Stoppers and WA Police in this process.

 The Graffiti Action Challenge is designed to help young people to: